shacker/django-todo/README.md

 }
 ```

-A mail worker can be started this way:
+A mail worker can be started with:

 ```sh
 ./manage.py mail_worker test_tracker